chequanghuy/TwinLiteNetPlus/README.md

 ## 📢 Publication

 We are pleased to announce that our paper has been **accepted for publication** in the journal *Computers and Electrical Engineering* (Elsevier).
-The final version will be available soon.

 <details>
   <summary>